How to Design an Office – 8 Tips for Managers

 The organizational restructuring that drove the need to remodel was stressful enough.
 Moreover, adding a major project like an office remodel (during the holiday season I might add) was certainly not something I wanted to add to my normal workload.
 But I quickly saw the project as an opportunity to take care of some legacy issues.
 If you’re going to go through the effort of creating a new office layout, seize the opportunity to fix some lingering issues.
 Is your network slow?
 Maybe spend a little cash to upgrade it.
 Are the walls still that 1970’s orange?
 Get the walls painted while you’re going through the remodel.

-For my office remodel, since I had to create office space for 30 more people, we had to get all new furniture.
+My Experience: For my office remodel, since I had to create office space for 30 more people, we had to get all new furniture.
 Because of this, we spent some funds replacing the old, coffee stained carpet before the new furnishings were delivered.
 We also had the walls repainted and upgraded the lighting.
 We also replaced the old furniture in the conference rooms and purchased some more modern HD projectors.

 8. Give People Something to Be Proud Of